juampa2010/Artisant-AI/windows-setup.md

 ----

-5. Use one of your preferable Python coding editor and create a new python project and call it **Chatbot_Cooking** for example.
+5. Use one of your preferable Python coding editors and create a new python project and call it **Chatbot_Cooking** for example.

 ----